 Often the chair is responsible for these activities because the faculty is not interested in these tasks.
 As is frequently the case with a graduate program, program responsibilities may fall to faculty members.
 Faculty participation may also be necessary to manage or participate in events that surround these types of issues.

 Decision-making is typically on a case-by-case basis.
 The department chair should consult with the faculty as necessary to facilitate the smooth operation of the department.
 If left to my own devices, my decision tree tends to flow as follows:

 - What is best for the department (and, by implication, the institution)?

 - What is best for the faculty?

 - What is best for the individual faculty member?

 - Flip a coin (a decision is better than no choice)

 Supervision – Supervision is the area that is usually the most controversial.
-The issues in this section are typically those that the department chair as supervisor, must, by a university or legal definition, make decisions.
-Departmental input informs these decisions, but it is the chair that is held accountable.
-Examples of the types of issues that fall into this category include performance evaluations, acting as the departmental fiscal agent, representing the department to the administration, assigning duties, hiring and evaluating faculty, and discipline.
+The issues in this section are typically those the department chair as a supervisor must make decisions by a university or legal definition.
+Departmental input informs these decisions, but the chair is held accountable.
+Examples of the issues that fall into this category include performance evaluations, acting as the departmental fiscal agent, representing the department to the administration, assigning duties, hiring and evaluating faculty, and discipline.

 The chair is both responsible and accountable for making decisions in this area.
-It is essential that the chair seeks the input (as appropriate) of the faculty and makes decisions that are in the best interest of the department.
+The chair must seek the faculty’s input and makes decisions that are in the best interest of the department.